QCaudron/repeater_roundabout/index.md

 Anyone with a ham radio license can participate !
 You don't even have to be local; stations may participate over Echolink or Allstar if they are available.

-> This page was last updated on Sunday September 24 at 16:11.
+> This page was last updated on Monday September 25 at 09:28.

 ---